Sunday 25 May 2025, 3pm, 80 years since the end of the war; hope for peace and freedom

 Dr. Marion Lilienthal from Korbach, Heinrich Figge from Höringhausen, Ernst Klein from Volkmarsen, Karl-Hermann Völker and Dr. Horst Hecker for Frankenberg, Dr. Heinrich Knoche and Karl-Heinz Stadtler from Vöhl have taken on this topic.
 Johannes Grötecke also gave descendants of Jews from Bad Wildungen the opportunity to describe how their parents or grandparents experienced the “Third Reich” and built up a new existence in a foreign country after emigrating.
 Carol Davidson Baird from the USA, Michael Dimor from Israel and Ruben Herzberg, a descendant of Vöhl Jews, will tell the story of their ancestors.
 Prof. Dr. Dietfrid Krause-Vilmar has agreed to present the book to the public.
 Sahra Küpfer, music teacher and board member of the Förderkreis since its foundation, will create a festive setting with her songs.
 It will be possible to purchase the book on this “first publication day”.

-Tuesday, 13th of May 2025, 7pm, Cinema on Tuesdays
+Tuesday 13 May 2025, 7pm, Cinema on Tuesdays

 This time, the Förderkreis is showing a feature film by Austrian-Swiss director Edward Berger from 2024.
+For licensing reasons, the title may not be used for advertising purposes.

 Admission is free, donations are welcome.

-Sunday, 18th of May 2025, 3pm, Photo presentation: 'The World of the Sikhs'
+Sunday 18 May 2025, 3pm, Photo presentation: 'The World of the Sikhs'

 Photo: U. Müller, in front of the golden temple in Amritsar, India